saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ### What is an interpreter? <a name="1.5"></a>

-1. An **interpreter** is a program that reads and executes code.
+1. An **interpreter** is a program that reads and executes code line-by-line.
 This includes source code, pre-compiled code, and scripts.
 2. Common interpreters include Perl, Python, and Ruby interpreters, which execute Perl, Python, and Ruby code respectively.
 3. If we write a Python code in a text file with a name like hello.py.
 How does that code Run?
 There is a program installed on your computer named "python3" or "python", and its job is to look at and run your Python code.
 This type of program is called an "interpreter".